-However, with a mobile data platform that offers observability, the mobile engineers can quickly piece together what happened before the error or crash and solve it in record time.
+When customers ask why observability is important to mobile development, this is one of the prime examples we point to.
+With a mobile data platform that offers observability, the mobile engineers can quickly piece together what happened before the error or crash and solve it in record time.

 In addition, mobile has a much wider variety of variables than web.
 For example, you can't predict a user's connectivity, OS, device, etc. Therefore, relying on crash reporting and performance monitoring features built by brands that focus on web likely won’t provide the in-depth nuance that mobile engineers require.